HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 When wiring the fan, I noticed that I did not have another transistor.
 Instead I used the fan externally from the microbit with a battery.
 Although I would have liked all apsects to be connected to the microbit I had to consider the materials I had access to.
 This consequently altered my code as I removed the element for the fan.

 I used thin ribbon wire on the book.
 I taped the wires to the aluminium switches as I could not solder them because the solder would not adhere to aluminum foil.
-I also ensured that all wires lead to the spine of the book so that it was neat when turning pages.
-The connections were also secured as I glued the back of the pages together.There are six drilled holes in the platform that the wires are thread to under the room and to the breadboard.
+I also ensured that all wires led to the spine of the book so that it was neat when turning pages.
+The connections were also secured as I glued the back of the pages together.There are six drilled holes in the platform that the wires can thread to under the room and to the breadboard.

 ![Image](finalbook2.jpg)